robertoranon/OSC-Unity5/README.md

 - the OSCAnimateStandardMaterial only works with the Unity Standard Material (might work limitedly with others)
 - the OSCAnimateSingleValue works only if the value to animate is a property (as opposed to a field).
 Since it is not easy to know if something is a property or a field, the script might work in some cases, while not in others.
 - we just use the first value in the OSC message, the others are ignored.

+# Credits

+Based on osc/networking code found in [this thread][https://forum.unity3d.com/threads/midi-or-osc-for-unity-indie-users.16882/] by Dave Pentecost.